 Although many women have no adverse reactions from taking Clomid, some women have reported severe side effects and some say that Clomid success rates are not as high as they expected.
 Because it inhibits the natural supply of estrogen to the body, many of Clomid’s side effects are linked to abnormal hormonal levels.
 Below are the five most commonly reported side effects.

-Top Five Most Reported Side Effects of Clomid
+Top Five Most Reported Clomiphene Side Effects

 1. Emotional and Psychological Instability.
 Around 25% of women who take Clomid report that they have suffered from mood swings and/or psychological instability.
 Mood swings have been described as being so severe that the patients become easily irritated even with the simplest of things.
 Some report that their Premenstrual Syndrome (PMS) is far worse than normal when taking Clomid.
 Although emotional instability is on the whole a tolerable side effect, most women will discontinue using a product that causes it.